-Uganda is one of the best adventure tours destinations in Africa.
-The country definitely has the best adventure tours with gorilla trekking and wildlife Uganda tours that suit all types of client needs.
-To enjoy the bounties of beauty in the Pearl of Africa, tourists are advised to undertake long Uganda tours to the different national parks in order to have a medley of wildlife, primates, bird life and different cultures.
+Uganda is one of the best adventure tour destinations in Africa.
+The country has the best adventure tours with gorilla trekking and wildlife Uganda tours that suit all types of client needs.
+To enjoy the bounties of beauty in the Pearl of Africa, tourists are advised to undertake long Uganda tours to the different national parks to have a medley of wildlife, primates, bird life, and different cultures.

-East Africa is the birth place of safari and truly a gem to discover and have an experience of the untamed inhabitants of the vast wilderness.
-There is diversity of wildlife that survives in the protected sanctuaries and national parks of the East African region that tourists on any African adventure safari can undertake.
-Uganda is unique especially having a medley of most of the wildlife in the region and also the elusive mountain gorillas that survive in the tropical rain forests.
+East Africa is the birthplace of safari and truly a gem to discover and have an experience of the untamed inhabitants of the vast wilderness.
+There is a diversity of wildlife that survives in the protected sanctuaries and national parks of the East African region that tourists on any African adventure safari can undertake.
+Uganda is unique, especially having a medley of most of the wildlife in the region and also the elusive mountain gorillas that survive in the tropical rain forests.

-Mountain gorillas are in two national parks of Bwindi Impenetrable National Park and Mgahinga Gorilla National Park, both hosting half of the world’s remaining gorilla population.
+Mountain gorillas are in two national parks Bwindi Impenetrable National Park and Mgahinga Gorilla National Park, both hosting half of the world’s remaining gorilla population.
 The best time of the year for Uganda gorilla trekking is supposedly during the dry season.
-There are two dry seasons which are the short and long dry season.
-The long dry season is between the months of June –August and the short dry season is between December –February.
-These two seasons have less rains and generally good for almost all Uganda safari activities.
+There are two dry seasons which are the short and long dry seasons.
+The long dry season is between June –August and the short dry season is between December –February.
+These two seasons have less rain and are generally good for almost all Uganda safari activities.

-Uganda is home to about 345 mammal species found in the 10 national parks, wildlife reserves and sanctuaries.
-These mammal species comprise of East African and West African species found in forests and especially savannah plains.
-Uganda is a Big Five Africa wildlife destination with all of these sought after animals are easily spotted.
+Uganda is home to about 345 mammal species found in the 10 national parks, wildlife reserves, and sanctuaries.
+These mammal species comprise East African and West African species found in forests and especially savannah plains.
+Uganda is a Big Five African wildlife destination with all of these sought-after animals easily spotted.
 These are the Buffaloes, Rhinos, Elephants, Lions and Leopards.
 The top wildlife viewing parks in Uganda include Murchison Falls National Park, Kidepo Valley National Park, and Queen Elizabeth National Park.